 Another thing to consider during installation is tuning.
 Among the additions suggested by most companies is to change the car's shocks at the same time you change the coil springs to air bags.
 Shocks are designed to work in tandem with springs, and installing a $4,000-plus air suspension system on a vehicle with factory shocks is a waste of money.
 The change is relatively simple, but it adds another layer of tuning to the entire project.

 Air suspension systems are complex and daunting, but they can yield impressive looks and performance if installed and tuned correctly.
-For lots more information on auto parts, see the links on the next page.
+For lots more information on auto parts, see the links below.

 - Knowles, Don.
 "Automotive Suspension & Steering Systems, 4th Edition."
 Thomson Delmar Learning.
 2007.
 (Feb.
 7, 2011)